ibrahima1289/troubleshooting/Linux/ec2-vscode-ssh.md

 5. Click the green button in lower left corner
 ![](./images/ssh4.PNG)

-6. Click on `Connect to Host...`
+6. Click on `Connect to Host...`.

-7. Click on `Configure SSH Hosts...`
+7. Click on `Configure SSH Hosts...`.
 ![](./images/ssh7.PNG)

 8. Click the path with `C:\Users\...\.ssh\config`